a traveler in both worlds

 “traveling leaves you speechless then turns you into a storyteller“- Ibn Battuta

-…..
-Her parents arranged for a five week trip to Italy to visit a cousin.
+“…..
+Once (Cybele’s) parents arranged for a five week trip to Italy to visit a cousin.
 She did not return home for almost two years.
 It was one of the more manic phases of the mad mouse.
-This type of occurrence though infrequent was perfectly explainable as she didn’t seem to dwell in the same time frame as everyone else.
-As she herself wrote “Sometimes she found herself in a perfect bubble of stillness while the warbling note of a robin hung on eternity’s edge, and sometimes everything would spin off in all directions!”

 She wandered through the Mediterranean area and North Africa and lived for a while in Greece on Leonard Cohen’s former haunt, the island of Hydra, scribbling untamed thoughts and romance until the Sirocco winds blew- and her exasperated father sent a ticket for her to come home and answer for herself.
-Cybele knew “the answer had long been lost in the seductive dance of an oasis mirage and in the mournful wail of the dunes as they are created and destroyed by the desert winds.”
+Sadly “the answer had long been lost in the seductive dance of an oasis mirage and in the mournful wail of the dunes as they are created and destroyed by the desert winds.”
+(Tales of the Caravanserai)”

-Her credentials are sparse but her penchant for stories both verbal and visual grew. …..Cybele and her daughter have traveled together through Ireland, Scotland, Mexico and France always keeping in mind, Murphy’s Law; “when all else fails refer to the map or GPS.”
-Her daughter has an unerring sense of direction and an intuition about train and other schedules and keeping her mother on track.
+Her credentials are few (an English and History major) but her penchant for stories both verbal and visual grew. …..Cybele and her daughter travel together through Ireland, Scotland, Mexico and France always keeping in mind, Murphy’s Law; “when all else fails refer to the map or GPS.”
+Her daughter has an unerring sense of direction and an intuition about train and other schedules and keeping her mother on track….

-is a fan of all ages and teleportation pages from the pen of Rand Miller and Cyan ( Myst and Riven etc)
+Hana/Cybele is a fan of all ages and teleportation pages from the pen of Rand Miller and Cyan (Myst and Riven etc)

-She likes nibbling through the virtual libraries too, looking for lost ages and linking books and loves the artistic expression in the Second Life university and Seanchai Library.
-She is showing her art there and has just collaborated on an immersive story book sim.
+She likes nibbling through the virtual libraries too, looking for lost ages and linking books and appreciates the art and story telling in the Second Life university and Seanchai Library.
+She often shows her own images there and collaborated on an immersive story book sim.

 ….and alluding to the “Sleeper must awaken” – Muad Dib, her virtual journey began on a desert sim, with the dune mouse, a lover of solitude, and a somewhat distracted creature in all worlds.
 There was even a secret society of Dune Mice, The Jerboa.
 However, she ended up taking a long hiatus and a detour into a different adventure and that was another story.
 Link here (if you dare) to the original mouse trap disaster.